PsCushman/resto-scores-and-more/README.md

 ## Overview
 Our Project utilizes the San Francisco Restaurant Scores provided by the SF government at https://datasf.org/opendata/.
 We utilized both historical data, stored downloaded to a csv and live data gathered through API calls.

-We created a Story Map (see first screenshot), which allows the user to click links to different maps including:
+We created a Story Map and it uses a jQuery plugin not shown in class (see first screenshot).
+It allows the user to click links to different maps including:

 - A Searchable, Filterable, Cluster Map - Showing live inspection scores of each restaurant in SF.
+We used a Leaflet Search Control, a JavaScript library not shown in class.

 ![Screen Shot 2023-07-12 at 8 58 37 AM](https://github.com/PsCushman/resto-scores-and-more/assets/122395437/86d6843b-5b4b-4aec-84f4-2fd76f205a52)

-- A Choropleth Map - color coded through a SF Neighborhood GeoJSON and avg inspection scores using turf.js library to perform spatial calculations.
+- A Choropleth Map - color coded through a SF Neighborhood GeoJSON and avg inspection scores using turf.js library to perform spatial calculations, which was another JavaScript library not shown in class.

 ![Screen Shot 2023-07-14 at 8 45 44 AM](https://github.com/PsCushman/resto-scores-and-more/assets/122395437/27b6b3f8-065c-4b84-96ff-0b0370500ca6)

-- An Interactive Map - using historical data, filterable by year, risk category, and inspection score (maybe bar graphs).
+- An Interactive Map - using historical data, filterable by year, risk category, and inspection score.
+It also includes a bar graph detailing the number of each inspection type, which updates as the user engages with the filters.

 ![Screen Shot 2023-07-12 at 8 49 57 AM](https://github.com/PsCushman/resto-scores-and-more/assets/122395437/aab9b3aa-fd4d-4ac3-8669-b2d4caf1fd39)